Animesh-Ghosh/Java-Work/README.md

 71. Write a program to demonstrate adapter class for mouse events. :white_check_mark:
 72. Write a program to demonstrate adapter class as an inner class. :white_check_mark:
 73. Write a program to demonstrate adapter class as an anonymous inner class. :white_check_mark:
-74. Write a program to demonstrate working of Label. :x:
+74. Write a program to demonstrate working of Label control. :x:
-75. Write a program to demonstrate working of Button. :x:
+75. Write a program to demonstrate working of Button control. :x:
-76. Write a program to demonstrate working of CheckBox. :x:
+76. Write a program to demonstrate working of CheckBox control. :x:
-76. Write a program to demonstrate working of RadioButton. :x:
+76. Write a program to demonstrate working of RadioButton control. :x: